 Hyperpigmentation is a condition that occurs when your skin becomes a darker color in certain sections.
 These dark patches can develop in small, localized regions or they can cover large areas of your body.
-Fortunately, this condition is not usually harmful.
-However, hyperpigmentation can mar an otherwise beautiful skin complexion and be a source of self-consciousness.
+Although not harmful, hyperpigmentation can mar an otherwise beautiful skin complexion and be a source of self-consciousness.

 Causes of Hyperpigmentation

 Hyperpigmentation is caused by an increase in the production of melanin, the substance that gives your skin its color.
-There are several conditions which may boost your body's production of melanin:
+There are a wide range of causes (and some medical conditions) which may boost your body's production of melanin:

 - Hormonal changes, often caused by pregnancy